 Liquid – I love using either (hard) apple cider or apple juice for extra flavour.

-Apple Sauce can also be frozen for up to a year, just remember to place a clingfilm or foil directly on the surface of the sauce to prevent freezer burn and crystals.
+Apple Sauce can also be frozen for up to 3 month.
+Just remember to place a clingfilm directly on the surface of the sauce to prevent freezer burn and crystals.
 I like to freeze it in small freezer bags, squeezing out all the air, before placing the bag in the freezer.

 So, shall we get our aprons on?